euonymos/cardano-transaction-lib/doc/cardano-testnet-testing.md

 #### Using Mote testing interface

-To define tests suites you can use `test`, group them with `group` and also wrap tests or groups with `bracket` to execute custom actions before and after tests/groups that are inside the bracket.
+To define test suites you can use `test`, group them with `group`, and also wrap tests or groups with `bracket` to execute custom actions before and after tests/groups that are inside the bracket.
 Note that in Mote you can define several tests and several groups in a single block, and bracket that